TritonDataCenter/rfd/rfd/0071/README.md

 ### HTTP Range / Random Read Support

 Authenticating ciphertext and decrypting random sections of ciphertext can't be done as one operation without reading the entirety of the ciphertext.
 This mode of operation is inefficient when a consumer of an object store wants to read randomly from an object that is stored using client-side encryption because it would require them to download the entire object and authenticate it before decrypting the random section.
-Thus, we will only allow HTTP range requests to be performed when `EncryptionAuthenticationMode` is set to `Loose`.
+Thus, we will only allow HTTP range requests to be performed when `EncryptionAuthenticationMode` is set to `Optional`.
 In those cases, the server-side content-md5 could still be compared to a record that the client keeps for additional security.
 However, it would not be bulletproof because the server could still send differing binary data to the client for the range and that binary data could not be authenticated.
 In the end, this mode of operation requires trusting the provider.

 When reading randomly from an remote object in ciphertext, the byte range of the plaintext object does not match the byte range of the cipher text object.
 Any implementation would need to provide a cipher-aware translation of byte-ranges.
 Moreover, some ciphers do not support random reads at all.
 In those cases, we want to throw an exception to inform the implementer that the operation is not possible.